gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 # Post-Quantum Cryptography

-provides key exchange and signature algorithms that [resist quantum computers](https://www.etsi.org/technologies/quantum-safe-cryptography).
+also known as quantum-safe or quantum-resistant cryptography, provides key exchange and signature algorithms that [resist both classic and quantum computers](https://www.etsi.org/technologies/quantum-safe-cryptography).

 ⚠️ **Construction Site** ⚠️